MikeDigitize/Animator-ES6/README.md

 ```

 ## Browser Support
 Animator can detect browser support based on support for CSS animations / transitions and CSSOM manipulation.
-Animator uses Jake Archibald's excellent [ES6 Promise](https://github.com/jakearchibald/es6-promise) polyfill and Paul Miller's fantastic [ES6-shim](https://github.com/paulmillr/es6-shim/) for other ES6 features like Map and Array.from, so just by using Animator you'll have access to all these goodies.
+Animator uses Jake Archibald's excellent [ES6 Promise](https://github.com/jakearchibald/es6-promise) polyfill and Paul Miller's fantastic [ES6-shim](https://github.com/paulmillr/es6-shim/) for other ES6 features like Map and Array.from, so just by using Animator you'll have access these and other ES6 goodies.
 ```javascript
 if(!Animator.isSupported) {
     // handle fallbacks here